Kintyre/ksconf/docs/source/intro.rst

 Introduction
 ------------

-:abbr:`ksconf (Kintyre's Splunk Configuration tool)` is a command-line tool that helps administrators and developers manage their Splunk environments by enhancing their ability to control configuration files.
+:abbr:`ksconf (Kintyre's Splunk Configuration Tool)` is a command-line tool that helps administrators and developers manage their Splunk environments by enhancing their ability to control configuration files.
 By design, the interface is modular so that each function (aka subcommand) can be learned quickly and used independently.
-Most Ksconf commands are simple enough for a quick one-off job, yet reliable enough to integrate into complex app build and deployment workflow.
+Most KSConf commands are simple enough for a quick singular job, yet reliable enough to integrate into complex app build and deployment workflow.

-Ksconf helps manage the nuances with storing Splunk apps in a version control system, like git.
-It also supports pointing live Splunk apps to a working tree, merging changes from the live system's (local) folder to the version controlled folder (often 'default'), and in more complex cases, it deals with more than one :ref:`layer <configuration-layers>` of "default", which Splunk can't handle natively).
+KSConf helps manage the nuances of storing Splunk apps in a version control system, such as git.
+It also supports pointing live Splunk apps to a working tree, merging changes from the live system's (local) folder to the version controlled folder (often 'default'), and in more complex cases, it deals with more than one :ref:`layer <configuration-layers>` of "default", which Splunk can't handle natively.

 .. note:: **What KSCONF is not**

-    Ksconf does *not* replace your existing Splunk deployment mechanisms or version control tools.
+    KSConf does *not* replace your existing Splunk deployment mechanisms or version control tools.
     The goal is to complement and extend, not replace, the workflow that works for you.

 Design principles
 ~~~~~~~~~~~~~~~~~

-**Ksconf is a toolbox.**
+**KSConf is a toolbox.**
     Each tool has a specific purpose and function that works independently.
     Borrowing from the Unix philosophy, each command should do one thing well and be easily combined
     to handle higher-order tasks.